Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-architecture.md

 Events represent how users interact with your application.

 `BaseEvent` represents a basic event with optional properties.
-You can also track other event properties in the field of `event_properties`
+You can also track other event properties in the field of `event_properties`.

 ```typescript
 // Latest Browser SDK example: track an event